JurajBurian/blg/SpecializationWithOpaqueTypes.md

 ```

 We can easily use type hierarchies for specialization, see : `given  String2Transformer:Transformer[TString2]  ...` .
-One can do more abstraction with [union](http://dotty.epfl.ch/docs/reference/new-types/union-types.html) or [intersection](http://dotty.epfl.ch/docs/reference/new-types/intersection-types.html) types used together with `opaque type` construct.
+And of course, one can do more abstraction with [union](http://dotty.epfl.ch/docs/reference/new-types/union-types.html) or [intersection](http://dotty.epfl.ch/docs/reference/new-types/intersection-types.html) types used together with `opaque type` construct.